 Finding bereavement support

 The type of bereavement support you get and who provides it depends on what your needs are, the type of support you want, and what is available in your local area.
-To find the right support for you, you can try the following:
+The following are some of the many options available to support you.

-- Marie Curie Telephone Bereavement Support is a free national helpline for people bereaved due to terminal illness.
-You can call the Marie Curie Support Line on 0800 090 2309 to find out more or visit Marie Curie’s website
+Marie Curie Telephone Bereavement Support is a free national helpline for people bereaved due to terminal illness.
+Call the Marie Curie Support Line on 0800 090 2309 to find out more, or visit Marie Curie’s website.